Aavild/NewTerminal/README.md

 ## Dev

 Note that lib is left empty on purpose as the game DLLs are considered intellectual property.

 Please find the needed DLLs on your own in your LethalCompany folder at `\Lethal Company\Lethal Company_Data\Managed` and insert them in the lib folder.

-Then either run `dotnet build` -> dll produced in Release folder
+Then either run `dotnet build` -> dll produced in Release folder.

 or `dotnet build -p:BuildInPlugin=true` -> dll produced in Lethal Company folder.